aryanf/WindowsRunTool/README.md

 Add current directory to windows env path

+pip install -r requirements.txt

-Modify Installer if you want to addition header command, by default it only provide ['p', 'i', 'l']
+Modify Installer if you want to addition key command, by default it only provide ['p', 'i', 'l']